Pinellas Suncoast Transit Authority: Expansion

 In 2017, PSTA began Direct Connect, which allows customers to summon a ride via taxi or ride share to connect to or from a designated stop or bus terminal.
 In 2018, a partnership between PSTA, HART, Pasco County Public Transportation, and transit agencies in Hernando, Manatee, and Sarasota counties began working on a regional fare collection system called Flamingo Fares Tampa Bay.
 This system would allow customers to use either a smartphone app or a smart card to tap a reader device and pay for their transit fares in a seamless, contactless manner.
 While Manatee County was involved in the initial phase of the program, county officials decided to leave the project in pursuit of a different fare collection vendor.
 The same year, PSTA announced that it would partner with Transit App to help provide real-time bus arrival predictions and eventually other features to customers via the use of smartphones.
 The agency also introduced its first two battery electric buses - produced by BYD, and revamped Route 300X to serve Tampa International Airport on most trips.

 In 2018, PSTA pushed ahead with planning for what would become the SunRunner, with planning for the project reaching 60% completion by September, 2019.
 The SunRunner branding was formally unveiled in 2020, along with the project groundbreaking.
 Despite delays in the project - partly due to the COVID-19 pandemic, the SunRunner opened to customers on October 21, 2022 to great fanfare.
 On January 10th, 2025, PSTA opened the new 150 1st Ave North station, featuring glass artwork created by Catherine Woods.
-A new program was launched on January 10th, called "Sunrunner After Dark"; which extended the full service hours until midnight on Friday and Saturday nights.
+A new program was launched on January 10th, called "SunRunner After Dark"; which extended the full service hours until midnight on Friday and Saturday nights.
 The program is subsidized by the City of St. Pete.

 In 2020, PSTA placed an order for 62 new Battery Electric Gillig built buses that will be built over the course of 2023-2028.
-These buses will replace all of the older Diesel buses built between 2005 and 2006, while some 2007 buses will be replaced with new hybrid buses.
+These buses will replace all of the older Diesel buses built between 2005 and 2008.
 This is a part of PSTA's plan to go all electric by 2050.
+During the delivery of the units, the order was altered to now include 78 electrics and 9 hybrids.
+Deliveries started in 2023 and finished ahead of schedule in May 2026.

 Effective January 2, 2024, PSTA would stop accepting the old "GO Cards", in favor of contactless payment via Flamingo Fares.

 In 2024, PSTA released the Connect Community Bus Network plan (CCBN).
-The plan is to completely overhaul the bus network while also making service more consistent and efficient than with the current network.
+The plan was to completely overhaul the bus network while also making service more consistent and efficient than with the previous network.
 The agency has a goal of having all services run 7 days a week under CCBN.
-The service changes are set to go into effect in October 2025.
+The service changes went into effect in October 2025.

 Bus routes

-PSTA operates 38 routes (including one limited express route) that traverse Pinellas County and 2 express routes that connect into downtown Tampa.
+PSTA operates 34 routes (including one limited express route) that traverse Pinellas County and 2 express routes that connect into downtown Tampa.